Philippe Emmanuel, Duke of Mercœur: Rebellion in Brittany

 In 1582, after the death of the Duke of Montpensier, he was made governor of Brittany by Henry III of France, who had married his half-sister.
-In 1588 Mercœur joined the Catholic League in Brittany, and had himself proclaimed protector of the Roman Catholic Church in the province.
+In 1588 Mercœur joined the Catholic League in Brittany, and had himself proclaimed protector of the Catholic Church in the province.

 His wife's family, the House of Penthièvre, were descendants of the House of Dreux as Dukes of Brittany.
 The House of Penthièvre had lost the dukedom of Brittany to the House of Montfort in the Breton War of Succession in the 14th century.
 They had subsequently attempted to overthrow the Montfortist Dukes, with no success.
 Claiming hereditary rights through his wife, Mercœur endeavoured to make himself independent monarch of the region, and organized a government at Nantes and naming his son "prince and duke of Brittany".

 He formed an alliance with Spain and continued to press for his independence from France when the Huguenot Henry of Navarre converted to Catholicism and became King of France.
 King Henry IV of France sent a force against him led by the Duc de Montpensier.
 With the aid of the Spanish Royal Army, he defeated the French Royalist troops at the Battle of Craon in 1592.
 However, the royal troops were reinforced by English contingents and soon recovered the advantage.
 The king at last marched against Mercœur in person, but received his submission at Angers on 20 March 1598, the last member of the League to do so.
 King Henry IV assured his dynasty's future inheritance of Brittany by arranging the marriage of his illegitimate son, César Duc de Vendôme, to Mercœur's daughter Francoise.